-What Can a Handyman Do in Dearborn Heights, Michigan?
+What Can a Handyman Do Without a License in Dearborn Heights, Michigan?

 In Dearborn Heights (Wayne County), Michigan does not issue a single “general contractor license” for handymen, but Michigan DOES require state licensing/registration for many construction-related activities—especially Residential Builder / M&A Contractor licensure for residential work and separate state licenses for electrical and plumbing.
 A common handyman pathway is staying under Michigan’s “maintenance & alteration” scope (often treated as an M&A Contractor) and avoiding regulated trades (electrical/plumbing/HVAC) unless properly licensed and permitted.
 Even when you’re exempt from a state credential for small jobs, Dearborn Heights typically still requires local permits for many building, electrical, and plumbing triggers.